Skew braces, near-rings, skew rings, dirings: Basic terminology on near-rings, skew braces and digroups

 \begin{definition} An {\em ideal} $A$ of a left near-ring $(N, +,-,0,\cdot)$ is a normal subgroup of the group $(N,+,-,0)$ such that $ma\in A$ and $(a + m)n-mn\in A$ for every $a\in A $ and every $m,n\in N$.
 (Notice that if $A$ is a normal subgroup, then $m+A=A+m$ for every $m\in N$, and therefore the condition ``$(a + m)n-mn\in A$ for every $a\in A $ and every $m,n\in N$'' is equivalent to ``$(m+a)n-mn\in A$ for every $a\in A $ and every $m,n\in N$''.)\end{definition}

-The subgroups $N_0$ and $N_c$ are subnear-rings of $N$, but the normal subgroup $N_0$ of the additive group $N$ is not-necessarily an ideal of the left near-ring $N$.
+The subgroups $N_0$ and $N_c$ are subnear-rings of $N$, but the normal subgroup $N_0$ of the additive group $N$ is not necessarily an ideal of the left near-ring $N$ (see Example~\ref{mmmm}).
 A left near-ring $N$ is {\em $0$-symmetric} if $0a = 0$ for every $a\in N$.
-Let us try to be very careful with semidirect-sum of left near-rings and the semidirect-sum decomposition $N = N_0 \rtimes N_c$ of the additive group~$N$.
-As we have already said, $N_0$ is a normal subgroup of the additive group $N$, not-necessarily an ideal of $N$, and is a subnear-ring of $N$; and $N_c$ is a subnear-ring of $N$, not-necessarily a normal subgroup.
+Let us try to be very careful with the semidirect-sum of left near-rings and the semidirect-sum decomposition of the additive group~$N$ as $N = N_0 \rtimes N_c$.
+As we have already said, $N_0$ is a normal subgroup of the additive group $N$, not necessarily an ideal of~$N$, and is a subnear-ring of $N$; and $N_c$ is a subnear-ring of $N$, not necessarily a normal subgroup.
 This occurs because the idempotent endomorphism $\mu_0^N\colon N\to N$, whose kernel is $N_0$, and whose image is $N_c$, is an additive group endomorphism, but not a left near-ring endomorphism in general (it need not respect multiplication).